sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Creating_a_new_Ruble.md

 6. Save and close bundle.rb

-You've not added any content yet so that you won't see your Ruble show up in the UI.
+{{% alert title="⚠️ Warning" color="primary" %}}You've not added any content yet so that you won't see your Ruble show up in the UI.
 You'll need to add [templates](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Templates/Creating_a_new_template/) or commands to see a visible change.
-See below for checking to ensure your bundle loaded.
+See below for checking to ensure your bundle loaded.{{% /alert %}}

 ### Ruble file locations